Chart Color Schemes

 An assessment of population growth drivers in McCracken reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is expected for regional areas nationally, with McCracken projected to increase by 313 persons to reach a total of 2,740 by 2041, reflecting a 4.9% increase over the 17-year period.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth of regional areas across the nation is projected, with McCracken expected to increase by 302 persons to reach 2,404 by 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.3% over the 16 years.

 Frequently Asked Questions - Population